 Who Is Rachel McAdams?

-Rachel McAdams is a Canadian actress born on November 17, 1978, in London, Ontario, Canada.
-The former child competitive figure skater discovered her acting passion at age 12.
+Rachel McAdams was a competitive figure skater as a child and discovered her acting passion at age 12.
 She played a teen diva in her breakout role in the 2004 hit film Mean Girls.
 The actress has also appeared in box-office hits like Wedding Crashers, The Family Stone, The Time Traveler's Wife, Sherlock Holmes and The Vow.
 She received her first Oscar nomination for her role as a Boston Globe reporter in the 2015 drama Spotlight.

 Canadian actress Rachel McAdams was born on November 17, 1978 in London, Ontario, Canada.
 Her father, Lance, worked as a mover, and her mother, Sandra, worked as a nurse.
 Together, they raised McAdams and her younger siblings, sister Kayleen and brother Daniel.